baidubce/terraform-provider-baiducloud/website/docs/r/subnet.html.markdown

 * `zone_name` - (Required, ForceNew) The availability zone name within which the subnet should be created.
 * `description` - (Optional) Description of the subnet, and the value must be no more than 200 characters.
 * `subnet_type` - (Optional, ForceNew) Type of the subnet, valid values are BCC, BCC_NAT and BBC.
 Default to BCC.
+* `enable_ipv6` - (Optional) Whether to enable the IPv6 subnet. 'true' indicates enabled, by default it is 'false' which means not enabled.
+* `vpc_secondary_cidr` - (Optional, ForceNew) The CIDR of the secondary subnet belonging to the VPC.
 * `tags` - (Optional, ForceNew) Tags, do not support modify